-The collection provides general background information on diseases and epidemics worldwide, and is organized around significant “episodes” of contagious disease.
+The collection provides general background information on diseases and epidemics worldwide, and is organized around significant “episodes,” topics, and people concerned with contagious disease.